Flexible Pathway and Courses

 Valuation and Regulation, U.S.

-• Reserving: The candidate will understand how to apply valuation principles for short duration group and health insurance contracts.
+• Reserving: Apply valuation principles for short duration group and health insurance contracts.

-• Financial Statements: The candidate will understand how to prepare and interpret insurance company financial statements in accordance with Statutory Accounting Standards and GAAP.
+• Financial Statements: How to prepare and interpret insurance company financial statements in accordance with Statutory Accounting Standards and GAAP.

-• Regulation: The candidate will understand how to evaluate the impact of regulation on insurance companies and plan sponsors in the US.
+• Regulation: Evaluate the impact of regulation on insurance companies and plan sponsors in the U.S.

-• Flow of Funds: The candidate will understand how to describe the flow of funds in the health care system and the role of providers in the system.
+• Flow of Funds: Describe the flow of funds in the health care system and the role of providers in the system.

 GH 301